sjentsch/jamoviDocs/lsj/Ch10_ChiSquare_2.rst

 .. math:: X^2 = \sum_{i=1}^r\sum_{j=1}^c \frac{({E}_{ij} - O_{ij})^2}{{E}_{ij}}

-The only difference is that I have to include two summation signs (i.e., :math:`\sum`) to indicate that we’re summing over both rows and columns.
+The only difference is that I have to include two summation signs (i.e., Σ) to indicate that we’re summing over both rows and columns.

 As before, large values of *X*\² indicate that the null hypothesis provides a poor description of the data, whereas small values of